Rowland Hill’s postal reforms

 After the Napoleonic Wars postage rates were high.
 They were designed as a tax to raise revenue.
 A typical single letter from Dublin to London would cost 1s 3d – a lot of money in those days.
 Two sheets of paper doubled the cost, three tripled it.

-However, there were a lot of local services – Penny Posts – which charged an extra 1d for delivery, although only 1d in total was charged for mail within the extent of the local post.
+There were however lots of local services – Penny Posts – which charged 1d for a letter or packet up to a certain weight to be delivered within the local area.
 In the case of some cities this area was quite large, Glasgow, Manchester and Dublin being particular examples.

-The London area was originally a Penny Post but by this time the charge had risen to 2d, or 3d for outlying country areas.
+The London area was originally a Penny Post but by 1801 the charge had risen to 2d, or 3d for outlying suburban areas.
 In Scotland there was an additional charge of ½d for all letters carried by mail coaches, and similar tolls were levied for certain bridges such as the Menai Bridge.